meenaganesh/CORE3D/contrib/Cornell/s2p/CORE3D.md

 # Running the script to generate config files

-To run the s2p.py script on a CORE3D data directory, you can use the configGenerator.py script in the root repository directory.
+To run the s2p.py script on a CORE3D data directory (note: we assume the tar file corresponding to each image has already been extracted), you can use the configGenerator.py script in the root repository directory.
 You can do

 ```
 > python configGenerator.py --help